 The Adrian Center for the Arts has evolved in many ways since its founding in 2015 on what was the Adrian Training School and Michigan State Police Post property.
 The land and empty buildings had been given to the city by the state, and the city was happy to partner with the LCVA and a group of enthusiastic visual artists who wanted to bring life to the old campus.

 With the purchase of the property by PlaneWave Instruments in 2018, the Adrian Center of the Arts wondered where its future was.
 But PlaneWave was pleased to invite the ACA to continue to operate its studios in six of the property’s buildings.
-The company was excited to bring the arts and sciences together on one campus and allowed the ACA to lease the property at no cost.
+The company was excited to bring the arts and sciences together on one campus and entered into a long-term lease with the ACA

 The ACA is now concentrating on growing its residential artist programs, classes for all ages and community activities.
 The ACA has at its center a new gallery and is hoping to increase public traffic to enjoy the exhibits and purchase art created by resident and member artists.
 Dreams for expanded activities include partnerships with community organizations that can benefit from authentic art, classes and campus experiences.
 The campus, with beautiful landscaping, some trees over two centuries old, lends itself to “plein air” artist experiences that allow artists to paint in the midst of nature.